-2.8 Initial setup
+3.8 Initial setup

-Initial setup can be performed using the integrated web-server using any Wi-Fi enabled phone, tablet or computer.
-Once the device is connected to a network, configuration can be performed remotely using the in-built webserver or via the Senquip Portal.
+Initial setup can be performed using the integrated web-server using any Wi-Fi enabled phone, tablet or computer or with the Senquip connect App with an Android or iOS device.
+Once the device is connected to a network, it is recommended that configuration be continued using the Senquip Portal.